Am I a bad manager? 10 signs your leadership style needs some work

 There's nothing wrong with liking the people you work with.
 In fact, it's pretty much the ideal state.
 But as a manager, it's important to separate personal preference from professional decision-making.
 Do certain people always seem to get the most interesting assignments or get first pick at booking time off?

-Preferential treatment can be devastating for the engagement of your other employees, and can seriously limit the amount of discretionary effort they’re willing to give.
-Favouritism makes it very difficult to build an inclusive workplace, which isn’t great for social wellbeing in your organisation.
-If you want to get the most out of your team, you need to go out of your way to make everyone feel valued.
+Preferential treatment can be devastating for the engagement of your other employees.
+Unabashed favouritism can seriously limit the amount of discretionary effort people are willing to give.
+It makes it much harder to build an inclusive workplace, which isn't great for social wellbeing in your organisation.
+If you want to get the most out of your team, then go out of your way to make everyone feel valued.

 6: You don't care about employee wellbeing

-If you’re genuinely asking yourself, “am I a bad manager?” then it’s probably fair to say you care about your employees at least a bit.
+If you're genuinely asking yourself, "Am I a bad manager?" then it's probably fair to say you care about your employees at least a bit.
 As their manager, you have a duty of care to your staff.
 Workplace stress can be difficult to deal with, even with a supportive boss asking the right questions.
-So imagine how much worse that is for your staff if you’re actively disregarding their physical health or ignoring their poor mental wellbeing.
-According to the CIPD, focusing on employee wellbeing can increase resilience, reduce the number of sick days taken, and boost productivity.
+So imagine how much worse that is for your staff if you're actively disregarding their physical health or ignoring their poor mental wellbeing.
+According to the CIPD, focusing on employee wellbeing can increase resilience.
+It can also reduce the number of sick days taken, and boost productivity.

 7: You aren't flexible